s1l3nt78/s1l3nt78.github.io/README.md

 # Sifter
 	Sifter is an osint, recon & vulnerability scanner.
 	It combines a plethara of tools within different module sets in order to quickly perform recon tasks, check network firewalling, enumerate remote and local hosts, scan for the 'blue' vulnerabilities within microsft and if unpatched, exploit them.
 It uses tools like blackwidow and konan for webdir enumeration and attack surface mapping rapidly using ASM.
 <br>
-More information can be found <a href="./sifter/README.md">here</a>
+- More information for sifter can be found <a href="./sifter/README.md">here</a>
 <br>
 <br>
 <br>